alexandzors/caddy/README.md

+> [!IMPORTANT]
-# Third Party Note
+> ## Third Party Note
-This is a third party build for https://caddyserver.com/.
+> This is a third party build for https://caddyserver.com/.
 Please do not use this in a *production* environment.
 This is merely available for me and anyone else that needs a quick docker image / binary with the below plugins already installed.
 You can always use the download page @ https://caddyserver.com/download to generate your own binary.

-Both the docker image and binary are built from Caddy sources with only the below-mentioned plugins!

 # Caddy
 [![Caddy](https://github.com/alexandzors/caddy/actions/workflows/caddy.yml/badge.svg?branch=main)](https://github.com/alexandzors/caddy/actions/workflows/caddy.yml)